chuanqin3/udacity-react-wouldyourather/README.md

 If you prefer to use `yarn`, you are welcome to use it.

 ### Component Tree
-The relationship between Components are as shown below:
+The relationship between Components is as shown below:

 ```
 APP